How do I use the Facebook Competitors Report?

 Gathering Data: Sprout started gathering data for a new competitor for you and doesn’t have any data at this time.
 Sprout monitors activity and displays data within a few hours to a few days, depending on the metric.

 Data Unavailable: Sprout doesn't have any data for the competitor for the selected date range.
-As a result, Sprout can’t compare this profile to others.
+As a result, Sprout can’t compare this Page to others.

 Note: You must have the Manage Competitor Profiles Reports feature permission to add competitor profiles to this report.